-Tru by Hilton Oklahoma City and Austin Airport Review
+Tru by Hilton Oklahoma City, Austin and Las Vegas Airport Review

 Usually, I do not write reviews of hotels because it is too hard to compete with TripAdvisor and not enough people end up reading the review.
 I initially wrote this review back in 2017 and I only reviewed Tru by Hilton because it was a brand-new hotel concept by Hilton Hotels and maybe being one of the first to review the OKC Airport property would change that.
 Unfortunately, it didn't ;) At the time of this review (Oct 2017), there were only six Tru by Hilton's opened, and all were located in the US.
 Another thirteen were to open in early 2018.
 They initially opened locations in mid-markets like; OKC, Cheyenne (WY), Murfreesboro (TN), Buffalo, Boise, Louisville and Portland (ME).
 But a person at the OKC hotel told me Hilton planed on opening 500 Tru's in the next five years.
 Well, five years later they haven't opened 500, but have opened over 200 hotels in the US & Canada and are slated to open some properties in the Caribbean and Latin America.
 I guess my OKC stay did not impress me much because I hadn't stayed at another Tru until last week (April 2022) when I stayed at the Austin Airport location.
 The first thing I noticed in Austin was how similar the layout was to the OKC Airport location and most everything I wrote in my initial review is still accurate.
 So, since it has been a while since I posted a review (working on a few) I thought it wouldn't take long to update my initial review and was worth posting